-Group Counseling Policy & Consent
+Group Therapy Policy & Consent

 This notice describes client rights, disclosures, and policies related to Rally Point Group Counseling/Therapy Services.
 Please read it carefully.
 Rally Point may, at any time, add, change, or rescind any Policy or Procedure described in this document in its sole and absolute discretion, without notice.

-This document provides policy and information relevant to Group Counseling/Therapy, and acts in addition to all policy, client rights, or privacy information detailed in Rally Point’s “Counseling Policy & Client Rights” or “Notice of Privacy Practices” Documents.
+This document acts in addition to all policy, client rights, or privacy information detailed in Rally Point’s “Counseling Policy & Client Rights” and “Notice of Privacy Practices” Documents.
 Feel free to discuss any item within this document with your counselor.
-Please read and indicate that you have reviewed this information and agree to it by filling in the checkbox at the end of this document.

-General Information (Done)
+General Information

 Group Therapy is a unique kind of therapy where a group of people who are likely experiencing similar challenges in the period of their lives get together to share their difficulties.
 Each group is led by a Rally Point Counselor (Facilitator), and is designed to be a safe environment where each participant will feel respected and valued.